visrealm/pico9918/pcb/README.md

 # PICO9918 PCBs

 Here you will find schematics and gerbers for all working revisions of the PICO9918.
-There are two main variants of the hardware:
+There are two main variants of the hardware.
+Due to a minor difference in RP2040 GPIO pinouts, firmware binaries aren't compatible between the two, however both are fully supported with latest firmware updates and separate firmware packages are provided for each.

 #### DIY Piggybacked board (v0.3)

 This version is relatively cheap and easy to build and is powered by a piggybacked Pi Pico USB-C module.
+Recommended for a DIY project.

 <p align="left"><img src="../img/pico9918_v0_3_sm.jpg" alt="PICO9918 v0.3" width="240px"></p>